Child Care Assistance Programs (CCAP)

-Paying for child care can be difficult as you look for a job, go to work or go to school to prepare for work.
+Paying for child care can be difficult as you look for a job, go to work, or attend school to prepare for work.
 Scott County administers the State Child Care Assistance Programs (CCAP) according to Federal and State policy.
 There are three child care assistance programs.

 MFIP Child Care